 Most people like to have a drink at the end of a hard day.
 But, if your alcohol use goes much beyond this, you may end up drinking too much.
 Part of the problem here is that a lot of people struggle to know when too much is too much.
 That can lead to dependence over time and then on to addiction if you are not careful.

 A particular scourge that we all need to be aware of is binge drinking, which can be a very dangerous thing indeed.
 Binge drinking has risks that you would rather not have in your life.
 Let’s take a look at just what those risks actually are.

 One of the most common immediate risks of binge drinking is to suffer an injury.
 This could happen for a number of reasons.
 It may be driving under the influence and crashing a vehicle, for example.
 Or it could be getting into a fight with someone.

 Perhaps it is just a case of not quite being able to control your motor functions, and ending up falling over or down some stairs.
 However it happens, this is quite a common side-effect of binge drinking.

-Another immediate effect of too much alcohol can be violence, which may be inflicted upon the drinker or by them.
-This can include sexual assault as well as fist-fights and worse.
+Another immediate effect of too much alcohol can be violence, which may be inflicted upon the drinker or by the drinker themself.
+This can include sexual assault, as well as fist-fights, and worse.
 It may also, in extreme cases, include suicide or extreme self-harm, often in a way which would not have happened without alcohol being present.